Will the U.S. dollar, which has been firming in U.S. trading hours, continue to rise, or should we wait and see which direction it takes?

 - University of Michigan Consumer Sentiment Index

-In yesterday’s U.S. trading session, the U.S. dollar strengthened.
-GBP/USD fell from 1.3655 to 1.3517, encountering resistance at the 10-period moving average (MA) on the hourly chart.On the 4-hour chart, the price temporarily broke below the 200-period simple moving average (SMA) support line, and on the daily chart, the price broke below the 20-period moving average (MA) support line with a solid body candle without pausing.
-Notably, during today’s Asian session, the price has recovered to around the 38.2% retracement level of yesterday’s decline.
+In the previous day’s U.S. trading session, the U.S. dollar strengthened.
+GBP/USD fell from 1.3655 to 1.3517, declining as it encountered resistance at the 10-period moving average (MA) on the hourly chart.On the 4-hour chart, the price temporarily broke below the support line formed by the 200-period simple moving average (SMA), and on the daily chart, the price broke below the 20-period moving average (MA) support line with a real-body candle without pausing.
+Notably, during today’s Asian trading session, the price has recovered to around the 38.2% retracement level of yesterday’s decline.

 Among European currencies, the Swiss franc strengthened in tandem with the U.S. dollar.
-The CHF/JPY pair rose from 201.386 to 202.337.
-It moved from the -2σ to the +2σ level on the hourly Bollinger Bands.On the 4-hour chart, an uptrend has formed along the 10-day moving average, and on the daily chart, the RSI has risen from 55 to 63, reaching a new all-time high.
-During today’s Asian trading session, the pair is attempting to rise again while consolidating at lower levels.
+The franc/yen pair rose from 201.386 to 202.337.
+It moved from the -2σ to the +2σ levels on the hourly Bollinger Bands.On the 4-hour chart, an uptrend is developing along the 10-period moving average (10MA), and on the daily chart, the RSI has risen from 55 to 63, reaching a new all-time high.
+Meanwhile, during today’s Asian trading session, the pair is consolidating at lower levels while attempting to rise again.